entelect-incubator/.NET/Phase 1/README.md

     }
 }
 ```
-The intresting part here is, when you call SaveChangesAsync it will return the number of changed records in the database.
+The interesting part here is, when you call SaveChangesAsync it will return the number of changed records in the database.
 If you save a new record it will return the result of 1.

 ## **Data Access Unit Test**